Default Output

 finalise

-: Can only be called by the solver.
-The caller can designate where to send assets and whether to make an external call.finaliseWithSignature
+: To be called by the solver, the caller can designate where to send assets and whether to make an external call.
+Note that the Escrow & Compact interfaces are different to optimise for gas.finaliseWithSignature

 with the following structure: